Close

 • Proof of tax payments and social security contributions

-Timeline for conversion: Apply for work permit immediately after arrival (processing: 2-3 weeks), then submit visa extension application at least 30 days before your 90-day stamp expires.
+Timeline for conversion: Apply for work permit immediately after arrival (processing typically takes 7-10 business days), then submit visa extension application at least 30 days before your 90-day stamp expires.
+You can apply for renewal about 30 days before your current extension expires, and every time you extend your stay, you must pay 1,900 THB regardless of duration.

 The Work Permit Connection